 What is search engine optimisation?

 Search engine optimisation, or SEO, is the science of increasing the visibility of web properties to search engines.
 Once web properties get noticed by search engines, they will then include them in search results from queries.
 Many methods can be used to optimise websites for search engines.
-The most popular ones include keyword research, engaging content and backlinking.
+The most popular ones include keyword research, engaging content, page speed optimisation and backlinking (really the best links can only be built by an SEO company or digital PR agency due to the outreach required).

 However, it is important to remember that your website should not be made for just search engines.
 That defeats the entire purpose of SEO.
 Besides, search engines tend to penalise websites that are designed for them instead of humans.